How one oil and gas professional unknowingly paid his 'adviser' £210,000 in commission

 More than enough for a nice retirement villa in Cyprus.

-But worse, he locked himself in a 10 year RL360 bond, full of structured products that have – and will continue to lose him hundreds of thousands of pounds more.
+But worse, he locked himself in a 10-year bond, full of structured products that have, and will continue to, lose him hundreds of thousands of pounds more.

-On Monday, I wrote a post about how to differentiate between the two main types of financial adviser – the fiduciaries and the brokers.
+Before you can answer that, you need to know how to differentiate between the two main types of financial advisers – fiduciaries and brokers.

-- You can’t tell by job title alone…we’re all IFAs or ‘financial people’.
+- You can’t tell by job title alone.

-- Fiduciaries are almost impossible to find - but they’re the only ones required to act in your best interest.
+- Fiduciaries are harder to find but they’re the only ones required to act in your best interest.